Things to Stock Up On Before a Hurricane

 Category 4

-A category 4 hurricane is catastrophic to those who are in it.
+A category 4 hurricane is catastrophic to those who are in its path.
 You will be looking at more damage than with any of the other hurricanes.
 Here is why anyone should be prepared for this type of hurricane:

 • Affected areas may be uninhabitable for days or weeks afterward.